 Take out the stem by rotating it in the same direction used to turn the faucet on.

 Inspect the stem for corrosion, rusting or excessive wear to the threads.
 Replace the stem with a new one if any of these conditions exist.
-Scott English Plumbing notes that damaged stem threads is a primary cause of faucet noise.
+Damaged stem threads are a primary cause of faucet noise.
 Instead of replacing the stem, you may be able to stop the squealing by coating the threads with plumber's grease or petroleum jelly.

 Replace the neoprene washer at the base of the stem by turning the brass screw counterclockwise and removing the washer.
-Use exactly the same type of washer; Roto-Rooter notes that an improperly sized washer will also cause the faucet to squeal.
+Use exactly the same type of washer; an improperly sized washer will also cause the faucet to squeal.
 Apply a light coating of silicone grease to the washer and the brass screw.

 Clean the inside body of the faucet thoroughly and flush it out with water from a plastic bottle.
 A piece of mineral buildup vibrating against the washer may also create a squealing noise.

 Lubricate the threads of the stem with silicone grease to ensure a good seal to stop water and air from rushing through to create the squealing noise.